Filip Zadina: Playing career

-On 7 August 2020, with the 2020–21 NHL season delayed due to the COVID-19 pandemic, Zadina having trained in the off-season with HC Oceláři Třinec was loaned by the Red Wings to join the Czech ELH club for the beginning of their season until the resumption of the Red Wings training camp in November.
+On 7 August 2020, with the 2020–21 NHL season delayed due to the COVID-19 pandemic, Zadina, having trained in the off-season with HC Oceláři Třinec, was loaned by the Red Wings to join the Czech ELH club for the beginning of their season until the resumption of the Red Wings training camp in November.
 He signed a three-year, $5.475 million contract extension with the Red Wings on 26 August, 2022.

 Following the 2022–23 season, which saw Zadina miss time due to injury, Zadina requested a trade away from the Red Wings.
 While the team attempted to trade Zadina, his underperformance and hefty contract relative to his play resulted in no trade interest from other clubs.
-After failing to find a trade partner, Zadina was placed on waivers on 3 July, 2023, allowing any team to claim him for free for 24 hours; he went unclaimed.
+After failing to find a trade partner, Zadina was placed on waivers on 3 July 2023, allowing any team to claim him; he passed through waivers unclaimed.
 On 6 July 2023, Zadina agreed to a termination of the remaining two years of his contract with the Red Wings to forgo his remaining salary and become an unrestricted free agent, in a "bet on himself" move.
 Zadina subsequently became an unrestricted free agent and was signed to a one-year, $1.1 million contract with the San Jose Sharks on 10 July 2023.
-At the end of the season, the Sharks did not give Zadina a qualifying offer, releasing him to unrestricted free agency once again.
+At the end of the season, the Sharks did not give Zadina a qualifying offer, making him an unrestricted free agent again.

-On 2 September 2024, with the Sharks and other NHL teams showing little interest, Zadina signed as a free agent to a two-year contract with Swiss club, HC Davos of the NL.
-In July 2025, he signed an early two-year extension with Davos, lasting until the end of the 2027-28 season.
+On 2 September 2024, with the Sharks and other NHL teams showing little interest, Zadina signed as a free agent to a two-year contract with Swiss club HC Davos.
+In July 2025, he signed an early two-year extension with Davos, lasting until the end of the 2027–28 season.